China Group Tours & Short Stay holidays

 Time – China is 2 hours behind Australian EST

-Entry Requirements - Passports must be valid for six months beyond the length of stay.
-Visas are required for Australian travellers, the price
+Entry Requirements – Passports must be valid for six months beyond the length of stay.
+Visas are required for Australian travellers, the price of which is already included in the fully inclusive price of all our group tours for Australian passport holders (providing all applications are received by Wendy Wu Tours within the required visa processing time frame).

 CHINESE GOLDEN WEEK

 Beijing, meaning ‘Northern Capital’, is a city full of wonders and holds an important position as China’s historical and cultural centre.
-It is here where the old mixes with the new and, in doing so, provides a treasure chest of sites and attractions ranging from the Great Wall
+It is here where the old mixes with the new and, in doing so, provides a treasure chest of sites and attractions ranging from the Great Wall and Forbidden City to the beautiful Summer Palace.

 Shanghai is China’s largest cosmopolitan city, as well as the country’s main financial institution.
 The city is filled with an abundance of beautiful old buildings and modern-day high-rise developments that are architectural masterpieces, combining the China of yesterday with that of tomorrow.
 Shanghai is China’s premier shopping haven and has much to offer its visitors, rightly earning it the name ‘Paris of the East’.